 LiDAR: Light Detection And Ranging – a method of surveying which utilises pulses of laser light, reflected off surfaces and back to a sensor, to measure distance

 SLAM: Simultaneous Localisation And Mapping – an algorithm that locates a device within an environment, and simultaneously maps that environment – without requiring satellite signals.

 UAV: Unmanned Aerial Vehicle (a drone)

-ZEB HORIZON: The latest mobile mapping solution from GeoSLAM, find out more here!
+ZEB Horizon: The versatile mapping solution from GeoSLAM, find out more here!